igrek51/wordrank/README.md

-# Webdict
+# WordRank

-Web application for vocabulary training with dynamically changing word ranks
+Web application for vocabulary training with dynamic word ranks.

+Your goal is to translate the words.
+The more mistakes you make, the higher rank the word gets.
+So you'll memorize it better, once it appears more often.

 ## Running